Demolition (2015 film): Production

 In May 2013, director Jean-Marc Vallée was set to direct Demolition, for a 2015 release date.
 On October 9, 2013, it was announced that Black Label Media would finance the film, and would co-produce along with Mr. Mudd.
 On June 6, 2014, Jake Gyllenhaal was in early talks to star in the film.
 On July 21, Naomi Watts was in talks to join the film.
 On September 4, Watts was confirmed cast in the film to play the female lead.
 On September 10, Chris Cooper was set to star in the film.
-On October 18, The Hollywood Reporter announced that Fox Searchlight Pictures has acquired U.S., U.K., Australia, France and Germany rights to the film, and director Vallée said, "I'm thrilled and excited to be back in business with Fox Searchlight.
+On October 18, The Hollywood Reporter announced that Fox Searchlight Pictures had acquired U.S., U.K., Australian, French and German rights to the film, and director Vallée said, "I'm thrilled and excited to be back in business with Fox Searchlight.
 They have been wonderful, creative partners on Wild.
 I look forward to collaborating again on Demolition."
 Judah Lewis' role as the son of Watts' character Karen Moreno was confirmed on July 15, 2015.

-Filming

-Filming began on September 15, 2014, in New York City.
-On October 8, filming was taking place on Greenwich Street in NYC.
+Filming began on September 15, 2014 in New York City.